CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 We could write `event.getEntity()` to return the Projectile that caused the event to be fired, or we could use the cleaner syntax `event.entity` to accomplish the same thing (thanks to Rhino).

+When using Rhino JavaScript there is a special syntax available for methods that begin with "get" or "set".
+If you are trying access a property using a method such as `event.getEntity()` you can access that property using the syntax `event.entity`.
+If you are trying to set the value of a property using a method such as `event.setCancelled(true)` you can use the syntax `event.cancelled = true`.

 ```javascript
 var onProjectileHit = function(event) {
 	var projectile = event.entity;